What do clients look for in a portfolio?

 I still work with some leading directors in the industry who are still proud of projects they completed at university and include these in their portfolio today to show the evolution of their work.
 As with explaining any design process (which I will come to later) it is not about where you end up that clients want to see but how you got there, and showing the evolution of yourself through your work and projects is a useful way of explaining who you are through your experiences.

 A portfolio should also mirror in some ways a development brochure/report i.e have a professional mixture of images, technical details, renders and text supporting and explaining your design process and concept, whilst simultaneously telling the story of the project. it should not be a selection of unrelated images!
 Though not all of the images or text on the page need to be your own.

-Almost all professional projects are collaborative processes; this should not stop you including outsourced renders or other people’s contributions.
+Almost all professional projects are collaborative processes; this should not stop you including outsourced renders or other people’s contributions if they add to the overall aesthetic and objective.
 Just be honest when explaining your contribution to the interviewer, for example: “ I was responsible for the conceptual design with directorial supervision, the renders were outsourced and I led on the design code while my colleague led on the technical detailing”